-An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the FEI Tribunal, lead to Disqualification of all of the Athlete's results obtained in that Event with all Consequences, including forfeiture of all medals, points and prizes, except as provided in Article 10.1.2.

-Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the seriousness of the Athlete's anti-doping rule violation and whether the Athlete tested negative in the other Competitions.39
+10.1.1 An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Athlete's individual results (e.g. best spiker award) obtained in that Event with all Consequences, including forfeiture of all medals, points and prizes except as provided in Article 10.1.2.
+Factors to be included in considering whether to Disqualify other results in an Event might include, for example, the seriousness of the Athlete's anti-doping rule violation and whether the Athlete tested negative in the other Competitions.37